jeffreykemp/jk64-plugin-reportmap/README.md

 ## PRE-REQUISITES

-* Oracle Application Express **5.0.3** or later
+* Oracle Application Express **18.2** or later

-  > *Deprecation notice: release 1.3.1 is the last version that includes support for versions prior to APEX 18.2.
-Release 1.4 of the plugin will only support APEX 18.2 and later.*
+  > *NOTE: Release 1.3.1 was the last version that includes a backport for versions prior to APEX 18.2.*

 * Your **[Google Maps API Key](https://developers.google.com/maps/documentation/javascript/get-api-key)**